-Net cash used in operating activities for the three months ended March 31, 2021, consisted primarily of payment of annual incentive compensation, ongoing salaries and benefits and general corporate expenses in excess of revenues.
-Net cash used in operating activities for the three months ended March 31, 2020, consisted primarily of payment of annual incentive compensation, payment of a signing bonus to our new Co-Chief Executive Officer, ongoing salaries and benefits, payments of ongoing lease obligations and general corporate expenses in excess of revenues.
+Net cash used in operating activities for the nine months ended September 30, 2021, consisted primarily of payment of annual incentive compensation, ongoing salaries, and benefits and general corporate expenses.
+Net cash used in operating activities for the nine months ended September 30, 2020, consisted primarily of payment of annual incentive compensation, payment of a signing bonus to the Co-Chief Executive Officer, ongoing salaries and benefits, payments of ongoing lease obligations and general corporate expenses.